00

 What is an eCommerce Chargeback?

-Each chargeback attracts a definite fee and other complications like limitations in payment processing.
-We shall discuss those in detail in subsequent sections.
+Each chargeback attracts a definite fee.
+It also attracts other complications like limitations in payment processing.
+We shall discuss those complications in detail in a subsequent section.

-Fundamentally, eCommerce chargebacks involve the cardholder, merchant, and card issuer or bank.
+Fundamentally, eCommerce chargebacks involve four parties: the cardholder, merchant, card issuer or bank, and merchant acquirer.
 The loop starts like this:

 1. A cardholder disputes the bill to their bank,